rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

 - `width`, `height` : Minimum width, minimum height.
     - Set `width` to `undefined`, and `table.width` is not `undefined`, will count width via table + slider.
     - Set `height` to `undefined`, and `table.height` is not `undefined`, will count height via table + slider.
-- `scrollMode` : Scroll grid table vertically, or horizontally.
+- `scrollMode` : Scroll panel vertically, or horizontally.
     - `0`, `'vertical'`, or `'v'`, `'y'` : Scroll panel vertically.
 Default value.
     - `1`, `'horizontal'`, or `'h'`. `'x'` : Scroll panel horizontally.
+    - `2`, or `'xy'` : Two-sliders mode, scroll panel vertically and horizontally.
 - `background` : [Game object of background](ui-basesizer.md#background), optional.
 This background game object will be resized to fit the size of grid table.
 - `table` : Configuration of grid table core.
     - `table.width` : Width of table, in pixels.